bamtron5/passportSession/README.md

 ```

-This is not just a model.
-Methods are associated with the User model to assist the process of validating passwords, setting passwords hashes, and signing tokens.
+*note:* Methods are associated with the User model to assist the process of validating passwords, setting passwords hashes, and signing tokens.

 ## Users API